 The staff of the Pulmonary Hypertension Center at Boston Medical Center is comprised of four physicians and one nurse practitioner with expertise in pulmonary hypertension and a dedicated clinic staff.
-The clinic is directed by Harrison W. Farber, Professor of Medicine at Boston University School of Medicine and an acknowledged expert in the diagnosis, treatment, and investigation of pulmonary hypertension.
-Dr. Farber’s areas of clinical focus include patients with pulmonary hypertension related to systemic sclerosis and HIV disease.
-Dr. Klings, an Assistant Professor of Medicine at Boston University School of Medicine, has expertise in the care of patients with pulmonary hypertension related to sickle cell disease and is currently lead author on the soon to be published Clinical Guidelines for Diagnosis and Treatment of Pulmonary Hypertension of Sickle Cell Disease.
-Both Drs.
-Klings and Farber are active members of the Pulmonary Hypertension Association and each of them lectures locally, nationally and internationally on the care of PH patients.
+The center is directed by Dr. Elizabeth Klings, an Associate Professor of Medicine at Boston University School of Medicine, who is an international expert in the care of patients with pulmonary hypertension related to sickle cell disease, and has been caring for patients with PH for nearly 20 years.
+Dr. Klings is a member of the American Thoracic Society, the American Society of Hematology and the Pulmonary Hypertension Association and lectures locally, nationally and internationally on topics related to PH.